andrii-barabash/design-checklist/README.md

 - Context as to what you would like the user to do

 Account identification:
-> a unique identifier for the user
+> A unique identifier for the user
 - username
 - email address
 - phone number